Easy Cajun Shrimp Recipe

 Instructions

-- Place the shrimp in a bowl and toss with the Cajun seasoning, oil, salt, and chili flakes.
-Set aside to marinate while you prep the veggies.1 ½ lbs shrimp, 2 tablespoons Cajun seasoning, 1 tablespoon oil, ½ teaspoon sea salt, A pinch of chili flakes
+- Place the shrimp in a bowl and toss with the Cajun seasoning, olive oil, salt, and chili flakes.
+Set aside to marinate while you prep the veggies.1 ½ lb shrimp, 2 tablespoons Cajun seasoning, 1 tablespoon olive oil, ½ teaspoon sea salt, A pinch of chili flakes

-- Push the shrimp to the side of the pan and add the tomato paste.
-Let the tomato paste caramelize for 2-3 minutes, or until it had darkened and is sweet smelling.
-Stir it into the shrimp.2 tablespoon tomato paste
+- Lower the heat to medium and push the shrimp and veggies to the side of the pan.
+Add the tomato paste and let it caramelize for 2-3 minutes, or until it darkens and smells sweet.2 tablespoons tomato paste

-- Add the chicken or vegetable stock to the pan and stir.
-Season to taste with salt and pepper.½ cup chicken or vegetable stock
+- Add the stock to the pan and stir everything together, scraping the bottom to remove any stuck-on flavorful bits.
+Season to taste with salt and pepper.½ cup chicken or vegetable stock, Sea salt and pepper

 I’ve commented on this recipe before, but it’s seriously so great, it deserves a second 5-star review from me.
 I made it again tonight for the first time in a while.
 Normally I serve it with mashed potatoes, but tonight I made cauliflower rice with it and it was just as good.
 A great alternative when trying to cut carbs!
 Thanks, again, for this easy and delicious recipe.
 I love it!